mmcdermottMS/cdc-poc/README.md

 1. **CDC.EhProducer** - Azure Function version of CDC.CLI.EhProducer used for producing an extreme volume of events/messages to the target Event Hub for performance and soak testing to validate NFRs
 1. **CDC.SbConsumer** -  Azure Function using a Service Bus Queue trigger to listen for an consume messages, by Session ID, from the queue, transform the messages, and write them to Cosmos (if they don't exist) or update them (if they do)

-Assuming you created a common/centralized RG as indicated in the above section, and that RG has a common/centralized Azure Container Registry, you can publish (from Visual Studio) the 3 Azure Function projects to your ACR
+Once the deploy PowerShell script has run, you can publish (from Visual Studio) the 3 Azure Function projects to your ACR

 ## To Stand Up Kafka Connect for MongoDB